pran-7-5/eco_style/README.md

 --------------------------------------------------------------------------------------------
 ```
 No need for capital and cities.
 5G and satellite internet is already here. disperse the crowd ( new invention required : oneweb to 5G converter technology do not exist)

+Ban public chairs, seats from cement plastic stone metal by wood only

 wheat, rice, pulses can be bought only. rest grow on your own.